-Our common stock is presently quoted on the Nasdaq Capital Market under the symbol "AKER".
-On November 21, 2017, the last reported sale price for our common stock on the Nasdaq Capital Market was \$0.57 per share.
-Our common stock is also currently traded on the AIM market of the London Stock Exchange, or AIM, under the symbol AKR.L.
-Shares traded under the AKR.L symbol are deemed to be unrestricted by the AIM market.
+Our common stock is currently listed on The Nasdaq Capital Market ("NASDAQ") under the symbol "AKER".
+On December 18, 2017, the last reported sale price for our common stock on NASDAQ was \$0.395 per share.
+Our common stock is also currently traded on the AIM market of the London Stock Exchange, or AIM, under the symbol "AKR.L".
+Shares traded under the "AKR.L" symbol are deemed to be unrestricted by the AIM market.
 At present, there is a very limited market for our common stock in the AIM market.
 We intend to continue trading on AIM upon completion of this offering.
+The Series B Preferred included in the Class B Units will be convertible into an aggregate total of 24,500,000 shares of Common Stock.